ThisIsMyGithubRepo/Guppy/README.md

 # Guppy
 3D Printer Serial Communication Tool, mostly for Marlin.
 Why Guppy?
 Marlin is a fish, and Guppies are much smaller fish.
 Plus I'm not great at naming apps.

 Guppy is a Windows .Net WPF Core 3.1 App.
+Honestly, I kinda hate the implementation...but I don't have a better idea for how to deal with the serial stream, and that fact that there is no easy way to pair a command with it's response (no correlation Id, and you see responses to commands from all sources...).
+Ah well, it works and was an experiment.

 <!-- ABOUT THE PROJECT -->
 ## About The Project